 If you repeatedly upload media that are mislabeled, the Twitter team will:

 - Label your media as having potentially sensitive content.

-If your profile, header, or background image are reported to us and contain graphic content in violation of the Twitter Rules, we will suspend your account and remove the offending content.
+If your profile or header image contains graphic content in violation of the Twitter Rules, we may suspend your account and remove the offending content.
 Repeat violations will result in a permanent suspension.

 Can I appeal a decision made by the Twitter team?